SAP/ui5-tooling/docs/pages/Configuration.md

 ### Compatibility Matrix

-Unless otherwise noted in the table below, the UI5 Tooling modules are backward compatible in the means that for example UI5 CLI v2.0 will still be able to handle a project that is using Specification Version `1.0`.
+Unless otherwise noted in the table below, the UI5 Tooling modules are backward compatible in the means that for example UI5 CLI v3.0.0 might still be able to handle a project that is using Specification Version `1.0`.

 Version | UI5 CLI Release
 --- | ---
 **0.1** | v0.0.1+
 **1.0** | v1.0.0+
 **1.1** | v1.13.0+
+**2.0** | v2.0.0+

 ### Specification Version 0.1
 Initial version.